JR-Sōjiji Station

-Line
+Lines

-JR-Sōjiji Station is served by the JR Kyoto Line (Tōkaidō Main Line).
+JR-Sōjiji Station is served by the JR Kyoto Line (Tōkaidō Main Line), and is 26.2 kilometers from the starting point of the line at Kyoto and 539.8 kilometers from the terminus at Tokyo.

-Layout
+Start Layout

-The station has one island platform serving two tracks.
-The platform is equipped with platform doors.
+The station has one island platform serving four tracks, with the platform serving only the inner tracks, and the outer tracks used for passing traffic.
+The platform is equipped with platform screen doors.
+The station is staffed.